What it Takes to Become a Criminal Lawyer

 • White-collar crimes, involving financial dealings, such as embezzlement, fraud, or tax evasion.

-A criminal attorney tends to have a busy schedule with numerous court dates and deadlines.
+A criminal attorney will manage a busy schedule with numerous court dates and deadlines.
 This can be especially difficult when an attorney or firm is handling different types of cases.
 The information needed and case strategies required will vary widely between cases for driving while intoxicated or grand theft auto, for instance.
 In addition, a criminal lawyer must be comfortable with public speaking and oral communication.

 How do you become a criminal lawyer?